-12. Reactive Power

-Response to Voltage

-Changes of Inverter-

-Based Units

-For a constant voltage at the high-voltage terminal of the main output transformer, achieve a sustained reactive power change of 30% of generation facility rated apparent power at the low-voltage terminal of the main output transformer within 3s following a step change no larger than 4% to the AVR voltage reference.
+12. Reactive Power Response to Voltage Changes of Inverter-Based Units For a constant voltage at the high-voltage terminal of the main output transformer, achieve a sustained reactive power change of 30% of generation facility or electricity storage facility rated apparent power at the low-voltage terminal of the main output transformer within 3s following a step change no larger than 4% to the AVR voltage reference.
 AVR response to the voltage error signal must be consistent over the entire operating range.

 During reactive power response testing, a 2% step change to the AVR reference voltage will be applied to evaluate the reactive power response of inverter-based facilities.
-A sustained reactive power change of 15% of the generating facility rated apparent power shall be achievable within 1.5 seconds measured at the low-voltage terminal of the main output transformer.
+A sustained reactive power change of 15% of the rated apparent power of a generation facility or an electricity storage facility shall be achievable within 1.5 seconds measured at the low-voltage terminal of the main output transformer.
 An illustrative sketch of an acceptable vs nonacceptable reactive power performance is shown in Figure 20.